trouillon-lab/PoolPy/README.md

 | Sample 100 | 0 | 0 | ... | 1 |

 Presence or absence of a sample into a specific pool is denoted by 1 or 0, respectivelly.
+&nbsp;

+To note, we provide pre-computed designs across a large range of sample numbers on the [PoolPy web app](https://trouillon-lab.github.io/PoolPy/), which means that you likely don't need to compute the design yourself as explained here.
+In this example, a pooling design using the Matrix method with 100 samples and at most 1 positive sample is already provided on the web app.
+There, you can directly see the comparison of all 10 methods and see that for this example, using the Binary method would be the most efficient (only 7 pools needed) as long as you are not restricted in how many samples can be pooled together.
+&nbsp;

 ---
 ### Step 2 — Perform pooled testing